Employee Assistance Service (EASE)

 days a week.

 As family members age, you may feel overwhelmed trying to balance your needs with the needs of your aging relative.
-The elder care counselors can help you recognize when an older relative needs help, care for older relatives from a distance, talk to parents who may resist help, understand and locate housing options.
+The elder care counselors can help you recognize when an older relative needs help, care for older relatives from a distance, talk to parents who may resist help, and understand and locate housing options.

 Elder care counselors are licensed social workers who have specialized training in geriatric issues and geriatric crisis intervention.
 A comprehensive assessment of your elder care needs and concerns will be completed.
 Referrals to community and nationwide services include: